What Is adsenseformobileapps.com? & 3 Other Burning Google Ads Questions

 A common concern for advertisers is measuring the effect of secondary offers they’re tracking, such as white papers, newsletters, etc. It seems obvious, but many advertisers look at a rolled up version of “total conversions” without digging deeper to get a sense of how many conversions of each offer type they’re generating.
 A great way to do this is to set values for each conversion based on the dollar value that action has for your company, but if you’re just looking to get a quick picture, pulling a report for the destination URL within the dimensions reporting tab is a good, quick way to get a picture of how each of your landing pages (or offers) are performing based on the spend you’ve pushed to them and the conversions and actual business they’ve driven.

 How Do I Keep My Retargeting Ads from Just … Targeting Everyone?

 Another common challenge for new advertisers is figuring out how exactly to set up a re-targeting campaign – not just best practices, but the actual tactical steps to go about creating a campaign that targets folks who have visited your site but not anyone else, so that you can show them specific creative.
 To do this you have to:

-- Create an AdWords audience
+- Create a Google Ads audience

 - Create a campaign with specific network settings enabling the specific reach setting: